Sjlver/sosp2015-notes/history_day/04memory.md

 ## 1. The quest for scale

-Slide: memory prices in $ per megabyte (Exponential decrease pretty much from 1960 to 2010.
-Thirteen orders of magnitude reduction.)
+Slide: memory prices in $ per megabyte.
+Shows exponential decrease pretty much from 1960 to 2010.
+Thirteen orders of magnitude reduction.

 Naming and addressability challenges: